dentropy/html_against_humanity/README.md

 * Only allowed to play one white card
 * White cards move around on user
 * Should not be able to remove oneself from game
+* Games work with one or two players

 ## Links